Cheryl Miller: Post-college career

 After graduating from USC in 1986, she was drafted by several professional basketball leagues, including the United States Basketball League, a men's league.
 In the late 1980s, however, Miller suffered knee injuries that prevented her from continuing her playing career.
-From 1986-91, she was an assistant coach at USC and a television sportscaster.
+From 1986 to 1991, she was an assistant coach at USC and a television sportscaster.

-Miller was named head coach at USC and coached two seasons (1993–95).
+In 1993 Miller took the head coaching job at her alma mater, USC, after the university chose to fire coach, Marianne Stanley.
+Miller coached two seasons (1993–95).
 Her teams had a combined 42–14 record and went to the NCAA tournament both seasons, making a Regional Final once.
 She then coached for four seasons (1997–2000) with the Phoenix Mercury of the WNBA, where she also served as general manager.
 "Run, run, run, run, run," Miller said about her kind of team.
 "Play some outstanding defense.
 I want this team to be physical, I want them to know the game."
 In 1998, Miller coached the Mercury to a 16–12 record and the WNBA Finals, where they lost to the Houston Comets.
 She resigned after the 2000 season, citing fatigue.

 On April 30, 2014, she was named women's basketball coach at Langston University by athletic director Mike Garrett.

 On May 26, 2016, she was named women's basketball coach at California State Los Angeles by athletic director Mike Garrett.

+She is part-owner of the UPSHOT League, new development women's professional basketball league in the United States, set to have its debut season in May 2026.